jalcock-training/azure-hybrid-landing-zone/docs/architecture/hybrid-architecture.md

 - All communication is agent‑initiated and outbound
 - RBAC and policy enforcement occur through Azure Resource Manager
 - Secrets and credentials are managed through Azure Key Vault where applicable
+- Hybrid resources inherit the same policy-driven security posture as cloud resources
+- No reliance on VPNs or exposed management endpoints, reducing attack surface

 This model reduces attack surface while maintaining strong governance.